Frank Lampard: Derby County

 On 31 May 2018, Lampard was appointed as manager of Championship club Derby County on a three-year contract.
 His first game in charge, on 3 August, resulted in a 2–1 away win for Derby at Reading, with Tom Lawrence scoring a last-minute winner.
 His first loss as a manager came on 11 August in a 4–1 loss against Leeds United, in his second match in charge.
 On 25 September, in just his 12th game as a manager, Lampard's Derby County knocked Premier League club Manchester United out of the EFL Cup on penalties, following a 2–2 draw at Old Trafford.

 After a 2–0 defeat in the return fixture against Leeds United at Elland Road on 11 January 2019 to further Leeds' lead at the top of the Championship table, Lampard was critical of Leeds head coach Marcelo Bielsa, as in the pre-match build-up Bielsa admitted he had sent a spy to the Derby training ground, after reports emerged in the press that a man was spotted the previous day outside the Derby training ground.
 On 12 January, Leeds United released a statement in response to the incident.
 Tottenham Hotspur manager Mauricio Pochettino described the incident as 'not a big deal' and commonplace in Argentina.

 In his first season in charge of Derby, Lampard guided the club to the Championship play-offs after helping them finish 6th in the 2018–19 Championship season.
 In the semi-finals of the play-offs, Derby overturned a 0–1 home loss to win 4–2 away against Leeds United and claim the tie 4–3 on aggregate, setting up an appearance against Aston Villa in the final.
 Derby lost the play-off final to Aston Villa 2–1.

-Upon the conclusion of the season, Lampard was heavily linked with the vacant managerial spot at former club Chelsea.
 On 25 June 2019, Derby granted Lampard permission to hold talks with the Chelsea bosses over said position.